top of page

 ** Bush tomato can be substituted with chopped sundried tomatoes.

-PREPARATION: Wash the warrigal greens and blanch for about 5 minutes.
+PREPARATION: Wash the warrigal greens and blanch in water and salt for about 2 minutes.

 Drain the water, squeeze the greens to remove as much water as possible, and chop finely.